 There are therapy groups running Monday through Friday.
 Upon initially being admitted to the program, most people are scheduled to attend either three or four days per week.

-Partial hospital intensity of treatment consists of four groups or services between 9:00 AM and 1:15 PM, with a light lunch offered in our cafeteria after attendance at all four services.
+Partial hospital level of treatment consists of four groups or services between 9:00 AM and 1:00 PM.

-Intensive outpatient intensity of treatment consists of three groups or services between 9:00 AM and 12:30 PM.
+Intensive outpatient level of treatment consists of three groups or services between 9:00 AM and 12:00 PM.

 The ADTP aspires to tailor each person’s treatment plan to his or her individual needs as much as possible.
 Group therapy is delivered in a style which integrates techniques from cognitive behavior therapy, dialectical behavior therapy skills training, motivational enhancement, behavioral rehearsal, psychodynamic therapy, family systems therapy, relapse prevention, and interpersonal therapy.

 Chemical dependency is conceptualized as a disease.
 It is seen as a destructive process characterized by a physical and/or psychological dependence upon mood-altering chemicals.
 Causal factors are believed to include biological risks, social/cultural/environmental influences, psychological influences, and the addictive potential of mind-altering chemicals.
 Chemical dependency is multifaceted and individualized in its effect, and while it can be treated and arrested, it is felt that it cannot be cured.